Justdosth/Salary-Predictor/README.md

 3. Click on the "Predict Salary" button to view the predicted yearly salary.

 ## Dataset

-The data used in this project comes from the Stack Overflow Developer Survey 2020.
+The data used in this project comes from the [Stack Overflow Developer Survey 2020](https://survey.stackoverflow.co/2020).
 This survey provides comprehensive insights into the global developer community, covering various aspects such as employment, education, coding experience, and compensation.

 ## Data Preparation

-The data used in this project comes from the Stack Overflow Developer Survey.
 The steps involved in data preparation include:

 - Selecting relevant columns (Country, Education Level, Years of Professional Coding, Employment Status, and Salary).
 - Cleaning and preprocessing the data (handling missing values, encoding categorical variables, etc.).